WojciechMatuszewski/programming-notes/aws-stuff.md

 * **job is relaying on EC2, AWS GLUE does not have this limitation**.
 It manages the lifecycle of EC2

-- in terms of overhead and managment it is like **Elastic Beanstalk of ETL services**
+- in terms of overhead and managment it is like **Elastic Beanstalk of ETL services**.

+* one common pattern is to transport data from dynamoDB to other medium, or vice-versa.

 #### Kinesis